 You will receive a written notice of determination on your objection.
 If your objection is disallowed or only partly allowed, we will provide you with reasons for our decision.

 If you are dissatisfied with our determination, or if we do not make a determination within 90 days of receiving your objection (not including any period of suspension), you have the right to refer the matter to the Victorian Civil and Administrative Tribunal (VCAT) for review.

 Refer to our information on FHOG appeals for guidance.

 We cannot make a demand for payment while an objection to a FHOG decision is being considered.
 However, if you do not repay the FHOG or an associated penalty amount, interest will accrue on the outstanding amount calculated at the market and premium rates.

-If your objection is unsuccessful, you must pay the outstanding tax as well as the accrued interest.
+If your objection is unsuccessful, you must pay the outstanding FHOG amount and penalty (if any) as well as the accrued interest.

 Alongside the formal processes available to you, we are open to resolving disputes through early and informal negotiations and dispute resolution.

 Entering into informal dispute resolution processes does not affect the statutory timeframes applying to your matter.
 In the event we cannot resolve the dispute informally, it is important that you exercise your statutory rights within the legislative timeframes.